nandhakumar2611/mindx-inventory-docs/docs/settings/user.md

 - Click **Save** to send an invitation email.
   The user must verify the invitation and set up their login credentials.

+!!!
+Note

-> Note: Only Admin users can invite new users.
+      Only Admin users can invite new users.

+!!!
+Info

+     Users must complete the activation process within 24 hours of receiving the invitation email, or the link will expire.

 ### **Activating a Newly Added User**